First Sustained Heat and Irrigation Checks on East End Turf

 Heat arrives before grass forgives old minutes

 Rain sensors and seasonal adjust features only help when they are enabled.
 Write controller passwords in the household binder so spring tests do not stall waiting for one phone owner.
 If you share a well with a neighbor, align heavy watering days so both houses do not demand peak flow the same hour.
-Shallow wells on elevated lots sometimes air lock after winter; if a zone spits air for minutes then clears, write that behavior down before you assume every sprinkler is broken.
+Shallow wells on elevated lots sometimes air-lock after winter; if a zone spits air for minutes then clears, write that behavior down before you assume every sprinkler is broken.
 For the synchronization mindset we published earlier this spring, reread irrigation synchronization before guest season before you chase nutrition on the whole property.

 Trees, shade shifts, and water that moved